-In the carnivore strategy, our crew people would grow plants that they would feed to chicken and cows, and then eat the meat from the chicken and cows.
+In the carnivore strategy, our crew people would grow plants that they would feed to animals such as fish, chicken and cows, and then eat the meat from these animals.
 Space and available energy on the ship are limited.
 What strategy will enable us to have the largest possible crew?

 Here’s a couple of facts to keep in mind as you think about your decision.

 - The ship is powered by a nuclear reactor that can provide enough light to grow a lot of food.